MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 Review and Commit
 -----------------

-Ensure all changes are committed to both branches and then create a PR for each of the ``um`` and ``um_meta`` branches and pass along for a review and commit.
+Ensure all changes are committed to both branches and then create a PR targeting main for each of the ``um`` and ``um_meta`` branches and pass along for a review and commit.

-You and the reviewer should work through the process of committing the branches together - :ref:`see here for details page<github-releases>`.
+You and the reviewer should then work through the process of merging main and stable together - :ref:`see here for details page<github-releases>`.

 Install the Release